-- Is produced only at otherwise regularly scheduled intervals, if the interim production of the report cannot be achieved without a substantial burden on City staff
+- Is produced only at otherwise regularly scheduled intervals, if the interim production of the report cannot be achieved without a substantial burden on City staff; or

 - Requires the City to write programming language or extract data that would not otherwise be extracted.

-Note: Before any fees are incurred, the City employee responsible for responding to the request must notify the requestor of the estimated cost to respond, including a breakdown showing how those costs were determined and the requestor must agree to pay the estimated cost.
+Note: Before any fees are incurred, the City employee responsible for responding to the request must notify the requester of the estimated cost to respond, including a breakdown showing how those costs were determined and the requester must agree to pay the estimated cost.

 Obtaining Records by Subpoena